pikesley/pikesley.org.astro/p.org/src/pages/blog/2016/02/10/rhapsody-on-a-theme-of-imposter-syndrome.md

 publish: true
 layout: ../../../../../layouts/BlogPost.astro
 title: Rhapsody On A Theme Of Imposter Syndrome
+description: Trying to understand why I constantly convince myself that anything I can do must be easy
 ---

 I have written a [blogpost for work](http://labs.theodi.org/blog/2016/01/07/kicking-aruba-into-a-bin/) after I uncovered some new (to me) features in [Rspec](http://rspec.info/); these discoveries made a previously-intimidating realm seem suddenly utterly benign, and I hoped a write-up of my bumblings might be useful to others.